okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/customize-themes/index.md

 ## Update your theme

-In this section we'll look at how we can update all of the different facets of your theme.
+In this section we look at how we can update all of the different facets of your theme.

 ### Update theme colors and asset placement